queens.utils package#

 Extra arguments to be passed to the function and Jacobian.

-• tol – float, optional Tolerance for termination.
+• tol – Tolerance for termination.
 For detailed control, use solver-specific options.

 • options